nathanbraun/nathanbraun-com/content/pain.md

 a systematic way.
 In particular when it comes to copy, which is something I'd always like to test.

-I.e., I took an initial stab at my sales site and think it looks OK.
-Now do I just take another, independent crack at it and wee which version does better?

-Or is it better to start by picking out buttons on what I have and change their color?
+I.e., *I took an initial stab at my sales site and think it looks OK.
+Now do I just take another, independent crack at it and see which version does better?
+Or I am I supposed to start by picking out buttons on what I have and change their color or something?*

 I'm sure there's information out there on this, and it's definitely on my to do list to find it (or just start expirimenting and flesh out my thoughts on